8-bitStudio/3d-jelly/README.md

 # 3dJelly

-3dJelly is a native Nintendo 3DS homebrew client for Jellyfin.
-It is built for browsing and playing media from a Jellyfin server on 3DS hardware and emulators.
+3dJelly is a 3rd party Nintendo 3DS homebrew client for Jellyfin.
+It is built for browsing and playing media from a Jellyfin server.

-The project is early, but it already includes login, library browsing, item browsing, a Jellyfin inspired 3DS interface, CIA packaging, and experimental playback support.
+The project is early, there will be bugs.
+3dJelly is being actively worked on.

 ## Features